Muzammillcoste/libaray-management-system/README.md

-# libaray-management-system
+## Libaray Management System
-A simple library management system by using python, MYSQL and Tkinter.
+A simple Library System by Using.
+* Python 3
+* SQLite